kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 #### Advantages

-- can be simpler with clear distinction of selecting proxies in `spec.workloadTargetRef` and other resources in `spec.targetRef`
+- can be simpler as we move most interesting part of the policy from `to` section

 #### Disadvantages

-- mixing proxies, outbounds and routes in `spec.targetRef`
-- when `Mesh*Route` is in `spec.targetRef` targetRef we still have `spec.to[].targetRef` section which can be misleading as route already points to some outbound
 - cannot configure multiple outbounds in the same policy, forcing users to create and later manage multiple policies, which can be problematic with consumer policies
-- MeshService in topLevel can be misleading.
+- MeshService in topLevel can be misleading for current users that could use MeshService in topLevel to select proxies.
 Is it targeting all proxies belonging to MeshService or outbound to MeshService?
-- need to introduce entirely new `spec.workloadTargetRef` section

 ## Comparing UX of two approaches